JoshuaSoileau/Resurrection/src/content/pages/home.md

     type: TextCenteredPlusLine1
   - hide: false
     alignment: center
+    markdown_content: >-
+      # Happening soon

-    markdown_content: "## **There's always something exciting going on at Resurrection!
-Here's the next thing coming soon that you'll want to mark your calendar for...**"
+      There's always something exciting going on at Resurrection!
+Here's the next thing coming soon that you'll want to mark your calendar for...
     opacity: 0.7
     image_url: ""
     include_line: true
-    padding: Tiny
+    padding: Medium
     overlay_color: Charcoal
     anchor: ""
     type: TextCenteredPlusLine1
   - hide: false
-    alignment: center
+    alignment: left
     markdown_content: >-
+      # **Chalking the Doors**

-      ### **On Epiphany, Father Bill will be visiting homes to "chalk the
+      On Epiphany, Father Bill will be visiting homes to "chalk the doors."
-      doors."
 Chalking the doors is an Epiphany tradition to literally *mark* the occasion!
 The tradition celebrates when the Magi visited Jesus, and is a way to receive God's blessing on our lives and homes, setting them apart as places of Christian hospitality.
-There are two options to participate.**
+There are two options to participate.

       ### [Please click here to sign up!](https://docs.google.com/forms/d/e/1FAIpQLSdB1AzgjY96yCVIcyjhbl-J4ABgH1EVsFBY6gpMaWokS0YD4w/viewform)